Charles M. Schulz: Influences

-The Charles M. Schulz Museum counts Milton Caniff (Terry and the Pirates) and Bill Mauldin as key influences on Schulz's work.
+The Charles M. Schulz Museum cites Milton Caniff (Terry and the Pirates) and Bill Mauldin as key influences on Schulz's work.
 In his own strip, Schulz regularly described Snoopy's annual Veterans Day visits with Mauldin, including mention of Mauldin's World War II cartoons.
 Schulz also credited George Herriman (Krazy Kat), Roy Crane (Wash Tubbs), Elzie C. Segar (Thimble Theatre) and Percy Crosby (Skippy) as influences.
 In a 1994 address to fellow cartoonists, Schulz discussed several of them.
 But according to his biographer Rheta Grimsley Johnson:

-According to the museum, Schulz watched the movie Citizen Kane 40 times.
-The character Lucy van Pelt also expresses a fondness for the film, and in one strip she cruelly spoils the ending for her younger brother.
+According to the museum, Schulz watched the 1941 film Citizen Kane 40 times.
+The character Lucy van Pelt also expresses a fondness for the film; in one strip, she cruelly spoils the ending for her younger brother.